tytydraco/yessleep/out/I_found_an_old_numbers_station_Then_the_tapes_started_showing_up.md

 Why?

 Last night  I tuned into 14225 and now I know I don’t have much time.
 Listening to yourself tell you: "Zero.
 Zero.
 One.
 You are next” psychologically destroys you.
 Please.
 If anyone has any helpful information,  or have heard of anything else like this, you know what to do.

+UPDATE: I think I’m going to try to find Mitch.

+So first off, thanks to everyone who's dm'd and commented and shared!
+Some of you have reached out (again, thank you), and I’ve been going through them all.

+One stood out though.

+Mitch.

+Where he is now, if I’ve spoken to him recently.
+Well the truth is, I haven’t.

+He stopped showing up a few weeks before WQRC went dark in 2021.
+No warning, no goodbye.
+Management said he "moved to Ohio."
+I tried emailing him last night as soon as I saw the comment but it bounced back.
+Also, I called the number I had saved but it no longer worked.

+But something has been eating at me:

+Mitch said, “I used to hear that broadcast as a kid," “Not on a radio though.
+Through my bedroom wall.”

+That never made sense to me.
+Until now.

+I pulled some of our old transmitter logs and FCC filings and I found an address for a decommissioned relay site WQRC used before moving its STL path to the current tower.
+It’s in the woods outside a town about two hours from me thats been buried in a floodplain that’s been off the grid since 2009.

+That reminded me, Mitch used to call it "the dead feed."
+He joked that the place still hummed, even with the breakers off.

+I’m heading there tomorrow night.

+If I find anything—if I find Mitch—I’ll update you all.
+If I don’t... well, the signal probably will.

+And if any of you are tuning into 14225 kHz at 2:37 a.m., please let me know what you hear.

+Especially if it’s me.

+Wish me luck.
+Hopefully I can update soon.
+Again, thank you to everyone involved!